Essential Guide to the Post-Graduation Work Permit (PGWP) in Canada

 2. Provincial Nominee Programs (PNPs)

-Each province and territory has its own immigration programs — many have special streams for undergraduate students and graduate students with a job offer or Canadian work experience.
+Each province and territory has its own immigration programs, and many have special streams for undergraduate students and graduate students with a job offer or Canadian work experience.

 Examples: